quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A005---Learn-Generative-AI-with-PyTorch-Manning-2024-Mark-Liu--/2lgaw_part09_4.1.2_A_generat.md

 #### Defining Loss Function and Optimizers for GANs

-Background context: The loss function used in this exercise is binary cross-entropy (BCE) because the discriminator \(D\) performs a binary classification problem, determining whether an input image is real or fake.
-Both the generator \(G\) and the discriminator \(D\) will use the Adam optimizer with a learning rate of 0.0001.
+Background context: The loss function used in this exercise is binary cross-entropy (BCE) because the discriminator $D $ performs a binary classification problem, determining whether an input image is real or fake.
+Both the generator$G $ and the discriminator$D$ will use the Adam optimizer with a learning rate of 0.0001.

 :p What loss function and optimizers are used in this exercise?
 ??x
-The loss function used is binary cross-entropy (BCE), which is suitable for the binary classification problem performed by the discriminator \(D\).
-The optimizers for both the generator \(G\) and the discriminator \(D\) are Adam with a learning rate of 0.0001.
+The loss function used is binary cross-entropy (BCE), which is suitable for the binary classification problem performed by the discriminator $D $.
+The optimizers for both the generator $ G $and the discriminator$ D$ are Adam with a learning rate of 0.0001.

 ```python
 # Define the loss function and optimizers